telerik/teststudio-docs/docs/knowledge-base/browsers-kb/calibration-error-preferences-file.md

 ## Solution 1

-Ensure to use <a href="/prerequisites/configure-your-browser/edge-chromium#using-extension-for-edge-chromium-automation-optional" target="_blank">Edge browser in the mode without extension</a> and skip the calibration step.
+Ensure to use <a href="/prerequisites/configure-your-browser/edge-chromium#using-extension-for-edge-chromium-automation-optional" target="_blank">Edge browser in the mode without extension</a> and skip the calibration step from Project Settings.
+The calibration for the extension-less mode of the browsers is automatically applied before test run.

 ## Solution 2